 Nominating institutions are encouraged to consider diversity on multiple levels (e.g.,research discipline, gender, official language, cultural background, citizenship) when considering which applicants to nominate for the Vanier Canada Graduate Scholarships (Vanier CGS) program.

 Equity and diversity must be considered at all levels of the selection/recruitment, endorsement/Nomination and review processes of a Vanier application.
 The Vanier-Banting Secretariat is actively engaged in promoting equity and diversity, as well as increasing awareness of implicit (or unconscious) bias with everyone involved in the selection of a Vanier Scholar.
-To this end, the Secretariat has curated a list of resources for nominating institutions to consult regarding equity, diversity, and inclusion.
+To this end, please review the Equity, Diversity and Inclusion page.

 Quotas by Institution